paranext/paranext-core/README.md

 Paranext Core extensions are found in the `extensions` folder.
 Please follow the instructions in `extensions/README.md` to develop extensions.

+## JavaScript Tool Manager

+You can use [Volta](https://volta.sh/) with this repo to use the right version of tools such as **node** and **npm**.

+If you don't use Volta just look at the `volta` property in [package.json](https://github.com/paranext/paranext-core/blob/main/package.json) to see the right tool versions to install in your preferred way.

 ## Packaging for Production